dmfs/uri-toolkit/README.md

 ### Reading `Uri` components

 You can read the individual components with the respective methods of the `Uri` interface.
-Note that most of the return `Optional`s because they are actually optional in a URI-reference.
+Note that most of them return `Optional`s because they are actually optional in a URI-reference.
 Reading the host (of the URI above) can be done as follows:
 ```java
 Optional<Authority> optAuthority = uri.authority();